dimi-fn/Kannada-MNIST-Digits/README.md

 ## Description
 A range of deep neural network architectures and techniques are applied with the final goal of finding the optimal model for the digits' predictions.

 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255, inclusive, and each pixel column in the training set has a name like pixel{x}, where x is an integer between 0 and 783, inclusive.
+Overall, there are 10 classes since the handwritten digits range from 0 to 9.

 ## Acknowledgments